Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 This week further development of the DLPAL S was terminated.
 This is a software product used to identify and evaluate trading strategies suggested by the data.
 Below are the reasons we decide to terminate this product but first I will provide an introduction.

 I started developing algorithms to identify and develop strategies suggested by the data after I finished graduate school in the early 90s.
 I used those strategies to trade primarily bond and currency futures.
 In my book Short-term Trading With Price Patterns (Traders Press, 1999) I wrote about this concept that was further presented in other books I authored and several articles in magazines about trading.
-See this article for more details.
-Below is an excerpt from that article.
+Below is an excerpt from another article.

 In an article in Active Trader Magazine (”Price Pattern Autopilot”, Active Trader Magazine, September 2002, p.
 70.)
 I presented a software program that could identify repeatable price pattern formations in historical data that fulfilled user-defined performance criteria and risk/reward objectives and also generated exact code for Tradestation, as well as, pseudo code and formula code for other platforms.